jacamo-lang/mvn-repo/README.md

-# Maven Repository for Jason
+# Maven Repository for JaCaMo

 ## Camel and Jason integration